abdulrahim2002/multi-hop-network-implementation/README.md

 ### IT MAY BE POSSIBLE THAT THE SENDER AND RECIEVER WORK AT DIFFERENT SPEEDS, BUT IN OUR IMPLEMENTATION WE HAVE USED clientsocket.recv()
 ### If there is no data available to receive, then clientsocket.recv() will block the program execution until some data is received or
 ### the connection is closed.
-WHICH MEANS THE PROGRAM IS GURANTEED TO EXECUTE IRRESPECTIVE OF THE TIME IT WILL TAKE FOR THE
+WHICH MEANS THE PROGRAM IS GURANTEED TO EXECUTE IRRESPECTIVE OF THE TIME IT WILL TAKE FOR THE PACKETS TO LOAD
+### FROM THE SERVER END..

 ## PACKET CLASS
 ![image](https://user-images.githubusercontent.com/89011337/220158648-c3104fd3-f342-45b1-86c3-4bd8d4663dab.png)